Uber, Lyft have a California playbook to fight proposed U.S. rules on workers

 “(The proposal) is not a blueprint for workers’ rights, it’s a game plan for gig corporations and investors looking to maximize their profits,” the group said in a statement.

-The defeat of AB5 in California was a blow to organized labor groups, California’s Democrats and even Biden and Vice President Kamala Harris, who had urged the state’s voters to reject the gig industry’s proposal.
+The defeat of AB5 for app-based gig workers in California was a blow to organized labor groups, California’s Democrats and even Biden and Vice President Kamala Harris, who had urged the state’s voters to reject the gig industry’s proposal.

 Though AB5 is gone, gig workers in California now have access to some benefits, including healthcare subsidies, accident insurance and minimum pay while passengers are in their car.
 Those benefits are significantly less costly to the companies than employee benefits and labor groups say drivers do not know how to access them.